scottredig/zig-javascript-bridge/README.md

 The \_ArrayView functions (`i8ArrayView`, `u8ArrayView`, etc) create the respective JavaScript typed array backed by the same memory as the Zig WASM instance.

 `dataView` is similar in functionality to the ArrayView functions, but returns a DataView object.
 Accepts any pointer or slice.

+The generated Javascript also includes a shortcut function named `dataView` to get an up-to-date cached `DataView` of the entire WebAssembly `Memory`.

 > [!CAUTION]
 > There are three important notes about using the \_ArrayView and dataView functions: